 This is the true story of a man who when he was 22-years-old failed at business.
 The next year he tried for public office in government and lost, so he tried at business a second time, but failed again.

-Then at age 25 he tried for government office again, and this time he won.
+Then at age 25 he made yet another attempt for government office, and this time he won.
 However, the following year his fiancé died and at age 27 he had a nervous breakdown.

 Failing should make us better, not bitter.
 It helps us learn something that does not work, so the next time that we try we are that much smarter!
 When you fail and make mistakes, you need the inner strength and courage to keep going so your life’s disappointments don’t make you stop short of becoming all you can be.